Netherlands

 Severance Compensation

 Mutual consent terminations typically require severance payments to secure employee agreement.
-Standard severance ranges from 2-6 months of salary or more, depending on case strength.
+In practice, standard severance ranges from 2–6 months of salary or more, depending on case strength.

 Risk Management: To minimize unforeseen financial exposure from terminations, our employer of record service includes a Severance Reserve for all employment agreements.
 This service features comprehensive expertise in managing litigation risk internationally, with severance calculations based on prevailing common-law, statutory provisions, and local best practices.
 Unused reserve amounts are returned to you if employees resign or aren't entitled to severance.